sudivate/autogen/samples/apps/otel-autogen-logger/README.md

-# Monittoring Autogen Application with Azure Monitor and OpenTelemetry
+# Monitoring Autogen Application with Azure Monitor and OpenTelemetry

 This example demonstrates how to use the OpenTelemetry SDK to instrument Autogen application and send telemetry data to Azure Monitor.